gexpander/gex-docs/UNIT_DO.md

 - u8 - range (0 - milliseconds, 1 - microseconds)
 - u16 - duration in the selected range

-*NOTE:* The microsecond range supports durations only up to 999 (1 ms), higher numbers will be divided by 1000 and use the millisecond range instead.
+*NOTE:* The microsecond range supports durations only up to 999 us, higher numbers will be divided by 1000 and use the millisecond range instead.

 ## Events